 Variable rates change throughout the lifetime of the credit line.
 These often start lower than fixed rates but fluctuate with the market and can end up higher over time.

 Each lender offers a range of APRs.
 APRs for personal lines of credit can be as low as about 6% or as high as 400%.
-The lenders with the highest APRs cater to higher-risk borrowers with subprime credit, and will usually only offer low credit line amounts.
+The lenders with the highest APRs cater to higher-risk borrowers with poorer credit.
+These lenders usually offer low credit line amounts.

 The APR you get depends on each lender’s assessment of your creditworthiness.
 Most lenders use unique algorithms to consider multiple factors about borrowers and provide a quick decision.
 Common considerations include your credit score, credit report details, annual income, and employment situation.

-The eligibility requirements of personal credit lines vary from lender to lender.
+The eligibility requirements for personal credit lines vary from lender to lender.
 As a result, one will likely be a better fit for you than another.
 Common requirements include: